 The backgrounds themselves are colourful vistas, if not fairly plain in their animation quality.
 Enormous Buddhas, stoic castle walls, and gushing waterfalls are accompanied by an equally exotic soundtrack filled with eastern promise.

-What proves slightly jarring is that Mahjong 3D negates all use of the Nintendo 3DS buttons, instead seeing players entirely interact through stylus and touchscreen combo.
+What proves slightly jarring is that Mahjong 3D: Warriors of the Emperor negates all use of the Nintendo 3DS buttons, instead of seeing players entirely interact through the stylus and touchscreen combo.
 Understanding due to the number of tiles present, but problematic and loose enough to disappoint players who would have liked an alternate control scheme for more precision.